cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 ### Okta

 To learn how to configure Okta as IdP, read their [documentation](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml).
-We recommend that you create a SAML integration for Cobalt manually.

-You can also use the preset configuration.
-Okta has an [integration with Cobalt](https://www.okta.com/integrations/cobalt/) for SAML.
+We recommend creating a SAML integration for Cobalt manually.
+You can also use the [Cobalt app](https://www.okta.com/integrations/cobalt/) on Okta.
 To learn more, see [how to configure SAML SSO with Okta](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Cobalt.html).

 | For This Parameter in Cobalt | Enter This Value from Okta |
 |---|---|